UPDATED: 20th November 2017

 Hotwire is America’s secret hotel site, except it doesn’t just offer premium hotels it searches the WHOLE market.
 All the hotels are anonymous and there are huge savings to be had.

-Searching for a family-friendly hotel in Florida’s Orlando, close to Disney World, we found a four star chain hotel with rooms for £53 a night on Hotwire.
-With taxes and resort fees this went up to £77.
-However with a bit of Googling we worked out this was probably the opulent Marriott, where rooms start around £200 per night if you book direct.
-See what you can find.
+Searching for a family-friendly hotel in Florida’s Orlando, close to Disney World, we found a four star chain hotel with 38% off rooms a night on Hotwire.

 Meanwhile Priceline is different concept.
 A kind of ‘eBay of hotels’, you bid for a room stating how much you’re prepared to pay, the areas you’d accept and the minimum stars.
 Priceline then either accepts your bid and offers you a suitable hotel or it declines and invites you to raise your offer.
 It’s quite fun!